MooVC/MooVC.Architecture/README.md

 - Changed Message to inherit from Entity<Guid>, meaning that two messages will be deemed equal if they are of the same type and have the same Id (**Breaking Change**).
 - Changed Entity<T> so that it will now only deem two instances as equal if they both are of the same type (**Breaking Change**).
+- Changed Value so that it will now only deem two instances as equal if they both are of the same type (**Breaking Change**).

 # End-User Impact